Herbs and Supplements

 Opceden Kacip Fatimah Plus

-**Just a disclaimer, I am not reviewing this product here, but to have a discussion on herbs and supplements.
-Plus, although I have lived at Malaysia for more than 20 years, the only Malay herbs that I know of is Tongkat Ali and I never use it.**
+Disclaimer: I am not reviewing this product, but rather discussing herbs and supplements in general.
+Although I have lived in Malaysia for over 20 years, the only Malay herbs that I heard of is Tongkat Ali.

-• Is there any supplements that can help to improve my blood circulation?
+• Are there any supplements that can improve blood circulation?

-• I am having some problems with prostate due to aging, is there any supplements that I can take?
+• I am experiencing prostate problems due to aging.
+Are there any supplements I can take?

-• Is it true that calcium supplementation increase the risks of cardiovascular diseases?
+• Is it true that calcium supplementation increases the risk of cardiovascular diseases?

 Commonly Used Herbal Medications Commonly Used Herbal Medications Commonly Used Herbal Medications